 Being the two major brands in the air conditioning world, you’d rightfully expect that the two will offer a comprehensive range of air conditioners to suit a variety of budgets.
 Below we compare some of the leading models of air conditioners from each brand in three different price ranges.

 Both brands have strong offerings in the cheaper end of the price scale, let’s see how they compare.

-“Australia’s favourite” air comes in here with the 2.5kW unit, codenamed AST609KMCA.
+“Australia’s favourite” air comes in here with the 2.5kW unit, codenamed ASTG09CMCA.
 It has a suite of handy features to help keep your cool.
-It features a ‘sleep mode’, which is essentially a quiet mode designed to send you off to sleep with a whisper, and then you have the economy mode to eliminate maximum power settings.
+It features a ‘low noise mode’, which is essentially a quiet mode designed to send you off to sleep with a whisper, and then you have the economy mode to eliminate maximum power settings.
 It contains various sensors to determine human activity in the room to make adjustments, and an airflow adjustment sensor to maintain a steady temperature.
 Steadiness is the key to avoiding bill shock with air conditioners, and Fujitsu here have addressed this.
-Retailing for around $1,500, it can be found for just under $1,000, which represents solid value for money.
+Retailing for around $1,000, it can be found for $800, which represents solid value for money.

 Air conditioners under $2,000

 If your budget can stretch a wee bit to buy a unit that costs over $1,000 then you might be pleasantly surprised at the range on offer from both Fujitsu General and Kelvinator.
 Here’s our pick of the bunch.